What's Included in the Price

 In Western Australia, all electrical work must be done by a licensed electrician.
 Verify their licence through Building and Energy, part of the Department of Energy, Mines, Industry Regulation and Safety.
 Licences are issued by the Electrical Licensing Board and valid for one year.

-- Compliance notice on completion
+- Issue a compliance notice on completion

 How We Calculate